An essential Columbia Icefields scramble

 Nigel's west ridge travels in a straight northwest/southeast line along Wilcox Pass before curving back towards the main summit, and it's on this curve that you will want to begin your ascent.
 There are two broad slopes, separated by a rocky rib, that can be ascended.
 There probably isn't a better choice to make here, as they're both slogs on loose scree and debris.

-Viet and I chose to take the left slope while sticking close to the centre rib climber's right for most of the ascent, while drifting to a climbable rib 2/3s of the way up if for no other purpose than variety.
-After a lengthy battle we topped out on the ridge and we rewarded with our first views of Wilcox Lake and the route to the summit (see image #5).
-At first it looked like we might get cliffed out trying to get from the left ascent slope to the other, but we soon found an easy way down once we passed over a small highpoint.
-From there we followed an obvious trail over another highpoint, a rock hard snow field, and then diagonally up the main part of mountain on compacted scree.
+Viet and I chose to take the left slope while sticking close to the centre rib climber's right for most of the ascent while drifting to a climbable rib 2/3s of the way up if for no other purpose than variety.
+After a lengthy battle, we topped out on the ridge and were rewarded with our first views of Wilcox Lake and the route to the summit (see image #5).
+At first, it looked like we might get cliffed out trying to get from the left ascent slope to the other, but we soon found an easy way down once we passed over a small highpoint.
+From there we followed a visible trail over another highpoint, a rock hard snowfield, and then diagonally up the main part of the mountain on compacted scree.

 The better discovery is that you shouldn't come anywhere close to that section of the glacier.
-As you're making your way diagonally up towards Nigel's shoulder the trail will eventually bring you to a cliff band directly beneath the shoulder.
+As you're making your way diagonally up towards Nigel's shoulder, the trail will eventually bring you to a cliff band directly beneath the shoulder.
 The key here is to scramble that cliff band at your earliest convenience to gain the shoulder.
-The scrambling is fairly easy in sections here, but you may be tempted to traverse to the climber's left where the cliff band can be bypassed.
-However, that will lead quite closely to the dangerous part of the glacier.
+The scrambling is easy in sections here, but you may be tempted to traverse to the climber's left where the cliff band can be bypassed.
+However, that will lead you towards to the dangerous part of the glacier.

 Alan Kane provides a detailed description of the ascent of Nigel Peak in Scrambles in the Canadian Rockies (pg.
 307).
-His illustrated ascent route matches what's described here.
+His illustrated ascent route matches what's described in my report.